Drifter-Supremo/new-freya/memory-bank/activeContext.md

 # Active Context: Freya Backend Rebuild

+> **Testing Requirements**: All database tests must be run against PostgreSQL (not SQLite).
+The application uses PostgreSQL-specific features including full-text search (`TSVECTOR`), JSONB fields, and other PostgreSQL-specific optimizations.
+Test configurations should connect to a PostgreSQL database with the same version as production.

 > Backend setup phase complete—modular FastAPI structure, health and db-health endpoints, PostgreSQL pooling, DB initialization script, and connection testing endpoint all working.
 Developer experience is smooth and maintainable compared to Node.js.
 - Database schema and all core models fully implemented and tested.
 - Alembic set up for migrations, initial migration script created and applied to PostgreSQL, schema versioning in place.